Best Cinnamon Rolls Recipe (Better than Cinnabon)

 Then, use your knife to make marks at the places you will cut (in the case of a 24″ roll that would be every 2 inches).
 After you have marked out all of your cuts, then use either a knife or string to cut the rolls.

 Arrange the cinnamon rolls into four rows of three in a 9×13″ baking dish.
-They will rise and touch each other, but this is a good thing (as I will discuss later)!
+They will rise and touch each other, but this is a good thing, because it makes them extra gooey.

 I recommend lining the baking sheet with parchment paper to prevent the cinnabon cinnamon rolls from sticking to the pan.

-Step 11: Cover the best cinnamon rolls and let them rise
+Cover the cinnamon rolls and let them rise

 Once the homemade cinnamon rolls are arranged in the baking sheet, cover them with a warm damp towel and let them rise until doubled in size.
 Be very careful not to let the towel touch the tops of the cinnamon rolls.